What's Your Story?

 Housing for Prescott College Students

-Prescott College offers two unique dorm settings: the newly built Village dorms or the traditional Cottage ...
-Learn more >
+Prescott College offers two unique dorm settings: the newly built Village dorms or the traditional Cottage apartments. ...
+Learn more

-The Residence Hall staff includes professional and student staff members to enhance your on campus living ...
-Learn more >
+The Residence Hall staff includes professional and student staff members to enhance your on campus living experience.
+The driving goal of our staff is to provide a living/learning environment that encourages academic achievement and assists students in their growth outside the classroom. ...
+Learn more

 Residence Hall Move In